List of Marvel Comics characters: Q: Quagmire

-Quagmire (Jerome Meyers) is a villain from the Squadron Supreme's universe and member of the Institute of Evil.
+Quagmire (Jerome Meyers) is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Squadron Supreme #4 (December 1985), and was created by Mark Gruenwald.

 Quagmire is a mutant with the ability to manipulate the Darkforce in the form of a thick, tar-like substance, which he can use to adhere to walls and ceilings.
-Initially an enemy of the Squadron Supreme, Quagmire reforms after being put through a behavior modification process and joins the Squadron.
+Initially an enemy of the Squadron Supreme and member of the Institute of Evil, Quagmire reforms after being put through a behavior modification process and joins the Squadron.

 Quagmire is injured and rendered comatose while saving civilians from an industrial accident.
 While comatose, he interfaces with the Darkforce, drowning Doctor Decibel and flooding the hospital with Darkforce until Hyperion disconnects his life support.
 Quagmire is sucked into the Darkforce and presumed dead.
 Quagmire is later revealed to have survived and travels to Earth-616 through Man-Thing's body, which restores his criminal personality.

 Quantum

-Quantum is the name of two characters appearing in American comic books published by Marvel Comics.
+Quantum is the name of two characters in Marvel Comics.

 Lomen

-Created by Steve Englehart and Al Milgrom, the character first appeared in West Coast Avengers vol. 2, #12 (September 1986).

 Lomen is an alien soldier from the planet Dakkam and a member of a platoon known as the Elect.
-A group of Dakkamite scientists discover that exposure to Earth's sunlight gave one Dakkamite renegade superpowers and seek to replicate the process by placing other Dakkamites in capsules close to the sun.
+After discovering that exposure to Earth's sunlight gave one Dakkamite renegade superpowers, Dakkamite scientists seek to replicate the process by placing other Dakkamites in capsules close to the sun.
 Lomen awakens from the treatment after his comrades and discovers that they have left without him.
 While searching for his comrades, Lomen assumes the alias of Quantum and joins a supervillain team assembled by Graviton alongside Halflife and Zzzax.
 Graviton and his allies are defeated by the West Coast Avengers.
 Quantum, no longer believing in Graviton's promises, abandons the team.

 Quantum later encounters Wundarr the Aquarian, the Dakkamite who originally inspired the plan to enhance Dakkamite soldiers.
 Quantum considers Wundarr to be a traitor to Dakkam and attempts to kill him.
 However, Quasar intervenes, saves Wundarr, and traps Quantum in an intangible state.
-During the "Annihilation" event, Quantum reappears as a resident of the planet Godthab Omega, having been drawn there by Glorian.
+During the "Annihilation" storyline, Quantum reappears as a resident of the planet Godthab Omega, having been drawn there by Glorian.

 Space Stone bearer

-An unidentified person working for Assessor came into contact with the Space Infinity Stone.
+An unidentified person working for Assessor came into contact with the Space Stone.